 Eye-focusing problems can also be a symptom of other eye conditions.
 Here are some of them:

-The main causes of eye-focusing problems and blurry vision are refractive errors.
+Refractive errors are the main causes of eye-focusing problems and blurry vision.
 These include:

 - Myopia (nearsightedness)